 Firstly, support your calls with an email, sent the afternoon of the day before their working day so it’s fairly near the top of their Inbox when they get in.

-If you consistently can’t get through, despite having a direct dial phone number then escalate.
-To the buyer, the business owner or the relevant department head and explain your inability to make contact.
-Outline what you need to happen, and arrange to follow up where, and how, appropriate.
+If you consistently can’t get through, despite having a direct dial phone number then escalate to the buyer, the business owner or the relevant department head and explain your inability to make contact.
+Outline what you need to happen, and arrange how to follow up in the most appropriate way.